DataDog/hiring-engineers/answers.md

 - Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:One that silences it from 7pm to 9am daily on M-F,And one that silences it all day on Sat-Sun.Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

-  - Please see the following screenshot for notification emails.
+  - The following emails were sent to me to notify the new settings.
+This one is to silence it from 7pm to 9am daily from Monday to Friday(10:00pm - 12:00 pm UTC equals 7:00am - 9pm JST, my local time)
 ![./MonitoringData/DowntimeSetting_NotifyEmail1.png](./MonitoringData/DowntimeSetting_NotifyEmail1.png)
+And this one is to silence the monitor all day from Saturday to Sunday( 3:00pm UTC equals 12:00am JST, my local time)
 ![./MonitoringData/DowntimeSetting_NotifyEmail2.png](./MonitoringData/DowntimeSetting_NotifyEmail2.png)

-Please note that UTC+9 hours is my local time(JST).
-So, 10:00pm - 12:00 pm UTC equals 7:00am - 9pm JST,  3:00pm UTC equals 12:00am JST.

 ## Collecting APM Data

 - Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution: